 "glory days" of Allied Paper but Bryant Mill was still a busy place.

-England where I was working.
+England where he was working.

 Looking from Alcott St. to the North, the

 This building houses the research labs.
 We were

 Looking eastwards along Alcott St with Mill C on